Department of Surgery and J.C. Walter Jr. Transplant Center

 Mayra Almendarez, MBA

-Mayra Almendarez graduated with a Bachelor of Science in Healthcare Administration from University of Houston-Clear Lake in 2019, and a Master of Business Administration (MBA) from Western Governors University, with an emphasis on Healthcare Management.
+Mayra Almendarez graduated with a Bachelor of Science in Healthcare Administration from the University of Houston-Clear Lake in 2019, and a Master of Business Administration (MBA) from Western Governors University, with an emphasis on Healthcare Management.
 Mayra is currently working as a Research Coordinator for the Patient Engagement Research Lab, representing both J.C.
 Walter Transplant Center at Houston Methodist Hospital and the Houston Methodist Research Institute, with a focus on community engagement and outreach.
-She is passionate to conduct research in areas including how best to expand access to optimal treatments, reduce racial disparities, ensure informed decision-making, ensure patient-centered care, and improve health outcomes.
+She is passionate about conducting research in areas including expanding access to optimal treatments, reducing racial disparities, ensuring informed decision-making, patient-centered care, and improving health outcomes.
 Mayra has built her career around organ transplantation.
-She brings 13 years of experience on patient-centered care, health education development, and hopes to contribute to research clinical trials, behavioral and multilevel interventional studies, development of new educational technologies, outcomes and health services research and implementation of best practices.
+She brings 13 years of experience in patient-centered care, and health education development.
+She hopes to contribute to research clinical trials, behavioral and multilevel interventional studies, the development of new educational technologies, outcomes, and health services research, and the implementation of best practices.
 Mayra is excited to soon pursue a Doctoral in Public Health degree with an emphasis on health promotion and behavioral sciences.

 Laxmi Keerthi Ravula, MPH